missmariss31/chuck-norris/README.md

 4. LOL!!

 Check out main.js to see where the magic happens.
 Explore the [Chuck Norris API Page](https://api.chucknorris.io/) for more info.

+For more on the Javascript library, jQuery, go to [jQuery.com](https://jquery.com/)